-Transfers of families to another reception centre or to a so-called “open return place” after having received a negative decision might entail a move to another (sometimes even linguistically different) part of the country, which can have a negative impact on the continuity in education for the children.
-In that respect, it is noteworthy to recall that courts have endeavoured to guarantee asylum seeking children the right to education.
-In a ruling of 6 May 2014, for example, the Charleroi Labour Court found that the transfer of a family to the family centre of the Holsbeek open return place (in Dutch speaking Flanders) would result in a violation of the right to education since it would force the children to change from a French speaking school to a Dutch speaking one.
+Transfers of families to another reception centre or to a so-called “open return place” after having received a negative decision might also entail a move to another (sometimes even linguistically different) part of the country, which can have a negative impact on the continuity in education for the children.
+In that respect, it is noteworthy to recall that courts have endeavoured to guarantee asylum-seeking children the right to education.
+In a ruling of 6 May 2014, for example, the Labour Court of Charleroi found that the transfer of a family to the family centre of the Holsbeek open return place (in Dutch speaking Flanders) would result in a violation of the right to education since it would force the children to change from a French speaking school to a Dutch speaking one.

 In reception centres for asylum seekers, all residents can participate in activities encouraging integration and knowledge of the host country.
 They have the right to attend professional training and education courses.
 The regional Offices for Employment organise professional training for asylum seekers who are allowed to work with the purpose of assisting them in finding a job.
 Additionally, they can enrol in adult education courses for which a certain level of knowledge of one of the national languages is required, but not all regions equally take charge of the subscription fees and transport costs.

 The costs of transportation to school and trainings should be paid by the reception centres (this is part of the funding Fedasil gives) but due to the fact that the quality norms are not a public document or stipulated in a royal decree (see section Conditions in Reception Facilities) this varies in practice among the different reception facilities.